WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

-When you are in an environment where you do not have a module installed that is in your pyflyby config, it will throw a `ModuleNotFoundError` when it tries to import and it will not import or try to install for you.
+When you are in an environment where you do not have a module installed that is in your pyflyby config, it will throw a `ModuleNotFoundError` when it tries to import, and it will not import or try to install for you.
 You will have to change environments or install that module.

 ``` python